Real People Stories-Sia

 Her HPV high-risk test life, focused on career, going out and nice things, came to an abrupt halt after a brutal robbery.
 She managed to turn this traumatic experience into something positive.
 Moved by the plight of orphans in Gambia, she set up a children’s home there.
 At the end of 2016, Sia was diagnosed with ovarian cancer.
 Despite a poor prognosis, she continued to work tirelessly for the children in Gambia.

 “I don’t feel well,” Sia says.
 “The CA125 cancer is back.”
 She is home alone in her apartment in Luxembourg, lying in bed.
 Her husband, Gert-Jan, stays in the children’s home in Gambia.
 ‘After a year and a half of chemotherapy – in 2017 and 2018 – and an HPV tag operation, the disease subsided.
-I went for an HPV Test and check-up every two months.
+I went for a check-up every two months.
 However, in August of this year, new metastases were found in my peritoneum and lung lining.
 Two tumours were also found next to my intestine.
 I went to hospital for a biopsy but had surgery straight away.’

 Developments